woods51/SFML-Atari-Game/README.md

 4. Open extracted folder and execute the file named 'SFML Atari.exe'.

 5. (Optional) Create a shortcut for 'SFML Atari.exe' to access the game from anywhere.

+NOTE:
+All files included are essential for the game to run properly.
+User-created levels will be saved under the folder 'SavedLevels'.